Navid200/xDrip/README.md

 The documents, instructions and guides here are provided to help you use xDrip.
 ![](./docs/images/xDinaction.png)

-You need the advice of a competent medical professional (endocrinologist) to control your diabetes.
+You need the advice of a competent medical professional (endocrinologist) to control your, or your loved one's, diabetes.
 Neither xDrip nor this page provides that.
 There is no medical advice here.

 <br/>